jona-thanho/cse15l-lab-reports/week5.md

 $ grep -rl "pasta" written_2/travel_guides/berlitz2/
 written_2/travel_guides/berlitz2/Boston-WhereToGo.txt
 ```
-#### We see that `grep` searches all files within `written_2/travel_guides/berlitz2/` for the string `pasta`, resulting in one file found.
-We see that `r` is useful when we would like to not only search in one directory but also its subdirectories (expanding our scope), and `l` is useful when we want to know the file name/path (and nothing else) in which a specific string is located.
+#### We see that `grep` searches all files within `written_2/travel_guides/berlitz2/` for the string `pasta`, resulting in one file found. `r` is useful when we would like to not only search in one directory but also its subdirectories (expanding our scope), and `l` is useful when we want to know the file name/path (and nothing else) in which a specific string is located.

 ###### *Source: [Stack Overflow](https://stackoverflow.com/questions/16956810/how-to-find-all-files-containing-specific-text-string-on-linux)*